gauthierscience/beta-lac-design-orig/README.md

 pip3 install "numpy<1.24"
 ```

-3. Navigate to script directory and launch jupyter notebook
+3. Navigate to script directory, launch jupyter notebook and open any of the notebooks in the gui (ipynb files).
 ```
 cd analysis_scripts
 jupyter notebook